44 Jobs OpenAI Uses to Measure AI Capability

 That one detail explains why GDPval is strategically different: it's measuring something closer to project work, not “chat.”

-How GDPval grades AI model performance
+How GDPval Benchmark grades AI model performance

 The primary metric: blind, head-to-head expert preference